 Managing Wheat Rusts

-Farmers have several options to manage wheat rusts, ranging from seed treatments, variety selection, scouting, cultural practices and fungicide applications.
+Farmers have several options to manage wheat rusts, including seed treatments, variety selection, scouting, cultural practices and fungicide applications.

 Using the correct fungicide seed treatment and rate is one way to provide effective and economical disease control in wheat production.
 Seed treatments protect seed and young plants from disease and other threats to plant health and yield.
 Areas commonly infested with rust also will need a foliar fungicide treatment to provide protection beyond the seedling growth stage.